 When integrating with the DSC PowerSeries Neo and PowerSeries Pro, the SMS operator shall have the ability to use type 2 or type 3 encryption.

 With the DSC PowerSeries Neo and the appropriate communication module, the SMS shall connect up to four IP sessions with Kantech controllers.
-With the appropriate communication the SMS shall support 1 x RS-232 session and 3 x IP sessions or 4 x IP sessions.
+With the appropriate communication, the SMS shall support 1 x RS-232 session and 3 x IP sessions or 4 x IP sessions.

 With the DSC PowerSeries Pro and the appropriate communication module, the SMS shall connect up to four IP sessions with Kantech controllers.

-The DSC PowerSeries Neo intrusion panels shall communicate with the multi-site gateway using any of the following methods:
+The DSC PowerSeries Neo intrusion panels shall communicate with the Multi-Site Gateway using any of the following methods:

 RS-232 mode